 Underestimate the technical debit impact

-This is a big issue on AI and LLM era, where everything looks easy to implement, but still everyone stop to the demo stage of the project.
+This is a big issue on AI and LLM era, where everything looks easy to implement, as long one keeps stopping to demo-stage of the project.

 When you adopt MCP (on IDE or on repository like GitHub) to deploy the power of an LLM, but just stop at the prototype stage you miss out two important quality:

-I am astonished by the way an LLM deal with corner case, maybe a better MCP code can be written, but most of the time it never consider refactoring and whole project review, it never remove staff from the code, and when asked to review the whole code the outcome is something random, far away from any kind of coherent specification.
+I am astonished by the way an LLM (not) deals with corner case, maybe better MCP & LLM code can be written, but most of the time it never does refactoring or whole project review, it never removes staff from the code, and when asked to review the whole code the outcome is something random, far away from any kind of coherent specification.

 Breaking the architecture: is “Domain” in DDD optional?